Observation of Practice (D1-D3)

 The observation is intended as a supportive peer review process without any formal requirement for feedback and debrief or recording of outcomes either to the TALENT scheme, your line manager or in your appraisal documentation.
 Your referee may choose to refer to it in their referee’s statement, if appropriate and relevant, however.

-Alternatively, you might want to think of it simultaneously, as a way of fulfilling the requirement for annual PRE observation (although it’s worth noting that being observed chairing a committee meeting or similar would not be appropriate for this purpose).
+Alternatively, you might want to think of it simultaneously, as a way of fulfilling the requirement for the annual PRE observation (although it’s worth noting that being observed chairing a committee meeting or similar would not be appropriate for this purpose).

 It is worth emphasising that observation of practice delivered through online means is perfectly reasonable and acceptable at any time.
 The same teaching scenarios outlined above might equally be delivered online whether asynchronously (delivery by teaching staff and engagement by students takes place at different times according to convenience) or synchronously (as ‘live’).
 Clearly, when asynchronous methods are used, the observation will need to include all elements of the methods employed (including how discussion boards are managed, for example) and when synchronous methods are used, the observer should be shadowing and present in the environment being employed (BBCollab or Zoom, for example).
 If you are unsure about what constitutes an observation of online/remote teaching practice, don’t hesitate to get in touch with us at talent@shu.ac.uk